kreauniv/comp308/source/fun.rst

     (struct FunDefC (name arg expr))

 This structure captures what we need to specify a function.
-We'll identify a function by its name, we'll identify its argument (a.k.a. "formal parameter") using a symbol and we'll give a :rkt:`PicExprC` expression as the body of the function.
+We'll identify a function by its name, we'll identify its argument (a.k.a. ":index:`formal parameter`") using a symbol and we'll give a :rkt:`PicExprC` expression as the body of the function.
 In other words, we're interested in functions that compute pictures (via the interpreter).

 When we call such a function, what kind of value should we pass for the argument?
 We have a couple of choices given our picture language terms.
 We